 The brash James T. Kirk tries to live up to his father's legacy with Mr. Spock keeping him in check as a vengeful Romulan from the future creates black holes to destroy the Federation one planet at a time.

 The most acclaimed Star Trek adventure of all time with an important message.
 It is the 23rd century, and a mysterious alien probe is threatening Earth by evaporating the oceans and destroying the atmosphere.
 In their frantic attempt to save mankind, Admiral Kirk and his crew must time travel back to 1986 San Francisco where they find a world of punk, pizza and exact-change buses that are as alien to them as anything they have ever encountered in the far-off reaches of the galaxy.
 William Shatner and Leonard Nimoy return as Kirk and Spock, along with the entire Star Trek crew.Written by

 Robert Lynch <email@example.com>

 Whales give birth in tropical climates during winter and return to arctic regions during the summer.
 A newborn would never survive the colder temperature.
 Biologists specializing in whales should have known this.
 See more »

 Just what is the future? / The things we've done and said? / Let's just push the button / We'd be better off dead / 'Cause I hate you / And I berate you / And I can't wait to get to you / The sins of all the fathers / Being dumped on us, the sons / The only choice we're given is / "How many megatons?" / And I eschew you / And I say *screw* you! / And I hope you're blue too / We're all bloody worthless...

 See more »

-The film opens with a dedication to the crew of the Space Shuttle Challenger.
+The film opens with a dedication to the crew of the Space Shuttle Challenger. - European cinema versions contains a short summary of the two previous movies instead of dedication.
 See more »

 19 of 37 people found this review helpful.